tldr-pages/tldr/pages/linux/uuidd.md

 `uuidd --random`

-- Generate a bulk number of UUIDs:
+- Generate a bulk number of random UUIDs:

 `uuidd --random --uuids {{number_of_uuids}}`